-We are very familiar with other seniors seeking life insurance coverage after fighting breast cancer.
-We understand how to find affordable life insurance over age 50 – no matter your situation.
+I’ve helped many woman seeking life insurance coverage after fighting breast cancer.
+The fact is I understand how to find affordable life insurance over age 50 – no matter your situation.

-Over50LifeInsure is available today to discuss how to select a great life insurance plan for you and your family.
-The sooner you contact us, the quicker you’ll have peace of mind.
+If you want to give me a call we can discuss how to select a great life insurance plan for you and your family.
+The sooner you contact me, the quicker you’ll have peace of mind.

 I look forward to speaking to you and helping you secure the coverage you need at a price that is affordable.